dwarmstrong/linux-post-install/README.rst

 linux-post-install
 ==================

-Post-install configuration of Debian GNU/Linux.
+Scripts to configure a fresh installation of Debian GNU/Linux.

 **debian-post-install-main.sh**